I took a flyer on an AppSumo lifetime deal (LTD) called Digital First AI.

 And here’s the big one: the results were .. meh?
 I’m not sure I can call it a digital marketing strategy.
 Or a funnel (as they also call it).
 It generated a list of tactics that amounted to gobbledygook unless you were already deeply engaged in marketing.

-It's ABSOLUTELY bonkers the price starts at $99/mo.
+It’s ABSOLUTELY bonkers the price starts at $67/mo. or for more features $99/mo. (for all features it’s Enterprise and a price isn’t listed).

 I don’t have any screen grabs because I turned around and refunded the deal about 15 minutes after I redeemed it.